Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 The [polaris-migrator](/tools/polaris-migrator) CLI commands are scaffolded for you to paste into your terminal:

 - Tailor the directories in the command glob paths to those relevant to your app's file structure.
 For example, this generic monorepo glob `**/*.{css,scss}` might need to be changed to explicitly target stylesheets in `{src}/**/*.{css,scss}` in your app.
 - Adjust the file extensions for the migrations you are running.
-For example, React component migrations in a TypeScript app should target `*.{,ts,tsx}` files, while token migrations should target `*.{css,scss}` files.
+For example, React component migrations in a TypeScript app should target `*.{ts,tsx}` files, while token migrations should target `*.{css,scss}` files.

 ```bash
 # Example migration